Energy Capital Credit Union (TX) 12- and 18-Month CD Rates Soar

 Following dramatic rate increases since the beginning of the month, the 12-month CD and 18-month CD Special not only offer the highest rates in the Houston area, but also have the top rates for all 1-year and 18-month CDs in the country.

 As stated in the Current Rates page, the Early Withdrawal Penalty reads as follows:

 We will impose a penalty if you withdraw any of the funds in your Certificate Account prior to the maturity date.
 The penalty shall be equal to 90 days of dividends for Terms of less than 12 months and 180 days of dividends for Terms 12 months or greater.

 The penalty is calculated as a forfeiture of part of the dividends that have been or would be earned on the account.
 In other words, if the account has not yet earned enough dividends or if the dividend has already been paid, the penalty will be deducted from the principal.

 There is no language in the Disclosure document that allows ECCU to deny an early withdrawal.

-Dividends are compounded monthly and credited monthly and can be transferred to an ECCU savings or checking account.
+- Dividends – compounded and credited monthly, can be transferred to an ECCU savings or checking account